INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 #### Proposed mapping and rationale

 Metadata Point Of Contact [^2] will be mapped to the contact information for the service.
 This means that the Metadata Point Of Contact is assumed to be the same as the Responsible Organisation.
-[^2]: In a ISO/TS 19139 metadata record, Metadata Point Of Contact is mapped to `gmd:MD_metadata/gmd:contact/gmd:CI_ResponsibleParty`, see also [TG metadata].
+[^2]: In a ISO/TS 19139 metadata record, Metadata Point Of Contact is mapped to `gmd:MD_metadata/gmd:contact/gmd:CI_ResponsibleParty`, see also [metadata TG] (https://github.com/INSPIRE-MIF/technical-guidelines/blob/2022.1/metadata/metadata-iso19139/metadata-iso19139.adoc).

 #### Detailed mapping description